-It’s easy to explore Cyprus on your own by driving through the vibrant area.
-In just 7 days, you can visit the most iconic attractions and sites, as well as soak up the sun in this beautiful beach destination.
+We suggest you explore Cyprus on your own by driving through the vibrant area.
+One week will show you the most iconic sights and best tourist attractions, and still leave time to soak up the sun in this beautiful beach destination.

 Let’s take a look at what our one-week Cyprus road trip itinerary includes, as well as the logistics of getting around.
 Pack your bags and get ready for the ultimate road-tripping adventure.

 Airport.
 Southern Cyprus has two international airports, located in Larnaca (LCA) and Paphos (PFO).
 Most people fly into Larnaca Airport, which is the larger of the two.